Languages of Singapore: Tamil

 Tamil is one of the official languages of Singapore and written Tamil uses the Tamil script.
+It was chosen as an official language as it was spoken by the largest Indian ethnic group in Singapore, in addition to being "the language with the longest history of education in Malaysia and Singapore".
 According to the population census of 2010, 9.2% of the Singaporean population were of Indian origins, with approximately 36.7% who spoke Tamil most frequently as their home language.
 It is a drop from 2000, where Tamil-speaking homes comprised 42.9%.
 On the other hand, the percentage of Indian Singaporeans speaking languages categorised under "others" have increased from 9.7% in 2005 to 13.8% in 2010.
 Meanwhile, the percentage of the total population speaking Tamil at home has remained steady, or has even slightly risen over the years, to just above 4%, due to immigration from India and Sri Lanka.

 There are a few reasons that contribute to Tamil's declining usage.
 Historically, Tamil immigrants came from different communities, such as Indian Tamils and Sri Lankan Tamils which spoke very different dialects, dividing the potential community of Tamil speakers.
 The housing policy of Singapore, with ethnic quotas that reflect national demographics, has prevented the formation of large Tamil communities.
 The Tamil taught in education is a deliberately pure form, that does not reflect and therefore does not reinforce Tamil as it is used in everyday life.
 Tamil is usually replaced by English, which is seen as providing children with greater opportunities in Singapore and abroad.
 The top-down Tamil language purism as dictated by the Ministry of Education Curriculum Planning and Development Division restricts language development, disallowing loanwords.
 However, the language policy is supported by Tamils, likely due to contrast with that of neighbouring Malaysia where Tamil has no status.

 Tamil names are commonly used in countries like India, Sri Lanka, and Singapore.
 In these countries, Tamil people preserve their heritage and culture through their names.

 Apart from Tamil, some of the other Indian languages spoken by minorities in Singapore include Malayalam, Telugu, Punjabi, Bengali, Hindi, and Gujarati.

 Eurasian languages

 Kristang is a creole spoken by Portuguese Eurasians in Singapore and Malaysia.
 It developed when Portuguese colonisers incorporated borrowings from Malay, Chinese, Indian and Arab languages.
 When the British took over Singapore, Kristang declined as the Portuguese Eurasians learned English instead.
-Today, it is largely spoken by the elderly.
+As of 2006, it is largely spoken by the elderly.